morgansobol/MicrobialGenomics-TXST-2025/exercises/01_unix_cmd_intro.md

 ls
 ```

 ### 🔹 Sometimes there are *hidden* files, typically configuration files, which begin with dot.
 E.g., your bash profile is configured by the file ~/.bash_profile.
-To see these files use ls -a, to see <ins>a</ins>ll files, including hidden ones.
+To see these files use the ls *command* with the *argument* -a, to see <ins>a</ins>ll files, including hidden ones.
 ```bash
 ls -a
 ```